 Why not just ‘turn them around’?

 You can do, of course, and with some babies, this is all that will suffice, temporarily.
 Perhaps your baby is one of these.
-If you feel that is so, and you have tried the other carrying positions above, then your awareness of the possible problems you could encounter using the position is key.
-I can’t say it much better than the carefully worded article on Sling Guide –
+If you feel that is so, and you have tried the other carrying positions above, let’s explore the guidelines around ‘back to front’ or ‘FFO – front facing out’ positioning.

 There are issues, it is important to note, but once you are aware of these it is your choice to make.
 There are carriers which will support you in any position that you choose.

 NOSY babies don’t always remain so, the majority will move on from the NOSY stage really quite quickly, although it can seem a long time when you can’t feed or carry your baby without the crazy craning!
 It is very likely that when this stage passes your baby will be happily carried on the front, or back, or hip.
 When the exploration stage begins, your baby’s NOSY tendencies can be fulfilled as they get down on the floor and exercise their own independence – often, when it is time to come back to you, to feed, sleep, travel or be close, the NOSY baby is more than ready to hunker down and snuggle in – to have a break from being a big clever baby, and go back to being a tucked-in snuggle bug.
 NOSY syndrome is a hurdle to be overcome, not an end to facing inward or baby carrying itself.